NRI Lakhvinder

 should undergo psychiatric assessment.

-On the sidelines, the defence lawyer said he would demand leniency
+The defence lawyer said he would demand leniency for his client

-for his client because of his mental state at the time of the
+because of his mental state at the time of the crime.

 Ujjal Dosanjh, MP and former Canadian health minister said: "I